Language Translation

 Funding Recommendations and Awards

-Each year, the division releases a Notification of Funding Awards (NOFA) which serves as an grant application announcement and program guidelines.
-Within it, there are details that outline the eligibility criteria, grant process, requirements, and other critical information specific to the grant funding.
+Each year, the division releases a Request for Funding Proposal (RFP) which serves as a grant application announcement.
+Within it, there are details that outline the eligibility criteria, grant processes, requirements, and other critical information specific to the grant funding.

-Grant funding is reviewed on an annual basis through the grant approval process.
-There are four primary steps to approval:
+Grant funding is reviewed on an annual basis through the grant application process.

 1. Advisory board grants application.
 2. Community Corrections Division Funding Recommendations.
 3. Justice Reinvestment Advisory Council Review.
 4.IDOC Commissioner Approval.